Video Production Resources and FAQs

 9. Planning the shoot

 The planning for the shoot needn’t be complicated.
-An experienced video production company will be well versed in this process and will be able to organise all aspects.
+An experienced video production company will be well versed in this process and can organise all aspects.
 We take the hassle out of this process by covering all aspects of the planning for the filming.
 We’ll advise you on what you need to organise.
-For example, if we were filming at your business, we’d map out the locations, so you know exactly what happens where and at what time.
+For example, if we were filming at your business, we’d map out the locations so you know exactly what happens where and at what time.

-It may be you want special shots such as aerial footage.
-Your video production agency should be able to pull all the team together to make your video a success.
+It may be you want special shots, such as aerial footage.
+Your video production agency should be able to pull the team together to make your video a success.

 On the actual shoot days, you may (or may not) want to be present.
 Many of our customers like to be with us on a shoot to see the footage filmed.

 We provide video filming for Poole and Bournemouth as well as across Dorset.
 We come equipped (as standard) with our drone to get your cinematic aerial footage on the day.
 Please speak to us today about your next project.

 When the shoot is complete, it’s time to put all the footage together in the edit.
 An experienced video editor should handle the editing.
 The editor may have been on the shoot, so they already have seen the footage.
-If not, they’ll have been fully briefed by the director and have the storyboard and script to work to.
+If not, they’ll have been fully briefed by the director and have the storyboard and script to work on.

-The editor will make the video as concise and easy to understand as possible.
-They’ll use different techniques depending on the type of video that is being produced herunterladen.
+The editor will make the video as concise and easily understood as possible.
+They’ll use different techniques depending on the type of video that is being produced.
 For example, an exhibition video will look different from a web video production.